Sam Light

 Committee on Microbiology

-Matt recieved a BA in Biological Sciences from the University of Southern California and an MSc in Marine Microbiology from the Max Planck Institute for Marine Microbiology.
+Matt received a BA in Biological Sciences from the University of Southern California and an MSc in Marine Microbiology from the Max Planck Institute for Marine Microbiology.
 He is interested in

 leveraging genomic and metagenomic data to explore the ecology of evolution of microbiomes in the surface ocean and human gut.
 Additionally, a biproduct of his research endeavors are computational tools on the open-source ‘omics analysis platform anvio.org.